 My mom always cooked a slightly different, more urbanised version, with black chickpeas and lamb meatballs.
-I first came across this more authentic and rustic kabuli pulao in an Afghani roadside eatery in the gorgeous valley of Naran Naran (Pakistan).
+I first came across the grander version of kabuli pulao in an Afghani eatery in the gorgeous valley of Naran Naran (Pakistan).
 We got the hot, aromatic rice packed up and went for a picnic lunch by the side of river Naran, which is basically a glacier melt (visit to the valley is as much recommended as this rice recipe).

 It became an unforgettable evening and the dish is a family favourite ever since.
 I’ve tried to replicate the taste as closely as possible and my family says I’ve succeeded hugely.
 I’ve only omitted the use of animal fat to make it less fattening.